2021 Funding Cycle | June 14, 2021 - August 20, 2021

 - Seed research programs in that community.

-The Foundation will hold a virtual informational session on July 21, 2021, during which prospective applicants may ask questions about how best to structure their OFIs.
-If you wish to participate, please email psychfortheologyRFP@templeton.org.
-Details about the informational session will be communicated closer to its scheduled date.
+The Foundation held a virtual informational session on July 21, 2021, during which prospective applicants were able ask questions about how best to structure their OFIs.
+To view the presentation from the session, please click here.